mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 (compared to Tesla's Supercharger network with 150/250kW speed or IONITY's 350kW speed; however typical car can only charge at 100kW speed tops anyway).

 Fast-charging is a bit more expensive.
 For example with K-Lataus you pay 0,2 EUR per minute of charging;
 in order to charge 50kWh you'll need to charge for an hour or more.
-That means ~12 EUR for ~400km range, which is still very decent price.
+That means ~3 EUR for 100km range, which is still a very decent price.

 > The speed of charging decreases to roughly 25kW when the battery is ~85%+ full (depending on the car).
-That's why it's even more expensive to fast-charge to 100%, simply because you pay per minute to only get ~25kW of charge.
+That's why it's even more expensive to fast-charge to 100%, simply because you still pay per minute but you only get ~25kW of charge.
+That's why people typically fast-charge only until 80%.

 However, fast-charge doesn't work with a cheap Leaf or with a car which can't quick-charge.
 Before buying a car, make sure that it either has CCS or CHAdeMO plug, or else don't drive outside of the city with the car.